-Departmental Recommendations: Reading: Pass a standardized test of reading comprehension at or above the 12th grade level, ENGL 015
+Departmental Recommendations: Reading: Pass a standardized test of reading comprehension at or above the

 Introduction to the management of human resources and an understanding of the impact and accountability to the organization in terms of human resource activities.
 Global human resource strategies, social and organizational realities, legal implications affecting people at work, union/non-union practices, comparable work, employee compensation and benefits, and employee rights.